-Psychiatric residential treatment facility (PRTF) is a community based inpatient facility that provides psychiatric and other therapeutic and clinically informed services to individuals under age 1824, whose immediate treatment needs require a structured 24hour inpatient residential setting that provides all required services (including schooling) on site while simultaneously preparing the child/adolescent and family for ongoing treatment in the community.
-Services provided include, but are not limited to-, multidisciplinary evaluation, medication management, individual, family, and group therapy, parent guidance, substance abuse education/counseling (when indicated) and other support services including on site education.
+Psychiatric residential treatment facility (PRTF) is a community based inpatient facility that provides psychiatric and other therapeutic and clinically informed services to individuals under age 21 according to Federal Medicaid Law. .1821, Individual PRTFs may serve varying age ranges dependent upon what is allowable under their licenses Theirwhose immediate treatment needs require a structured 24-hour inpatient residential setting that provides all required services (including schooling) on site while simultaneously preparing the child/adolescent and family for ongoing treatment in the community.
+Services provided include, but are not limited to-, multi-disciplinary evaluation, medication management, individual, family, and group therapy, parent guidance, substance abuse education/counseling (when indicated) and other support services including on site education.
 Qualified clinicians are able to meet the cultural, linguistic, ethnic, and recovery needs of all members served within their local community.
-The level of care is less intensive than acute inpatient hospitalization and more restrictive than residential treatment or home and community based treatment. including partial hospitalization and home based services.
+The level of care is less intensive than acute inpatient hospitalization and more restrictive than residential treatment or home and community based treatment, including partial hospitalization and home based services.
 Youth can be admitted directly from the ED, as well as step down from an acute inpatient hospital.
 On occasion, it may be appropriate for children to be admitted directly from the community as a diversion from acute psychiatric inpatient hospital care.

 - Upon admission, the child's/adolescent's parent or guardian will be informed of the typical course of treatment and anticipated length of stay, as well as the expectation around their level of involvement. - Within the first seven days of admission, a member of the treatment team will draft an initial discharge plan that targets the child's/adolescent's needs.
-The discharge plan will incorporate the child's/adolescent's identified concerns, including but not limited to: living/family situation, medical care, transportation issues, educational concerns, social supports, crisis prevention plan, list of providers recommended and available to deliver services post-discharge, list of prescribed medications and their dosages and possible side effects, and treatment recommendations consistent with the service plan of the relevant state agency for children or adolescents who are also DCF involved. - The family's natural supports, functional strengths, interests and skills will be explored and incorporated into the discharge plan to insure that the child's and family's needs are addressed in a comprehensive and strength based manner.
+The discharge plan will incorporate the child's/adolescent's identified concerns, including but not limited to: living/family situation, medical care, transportation issues, educational concerns, social supports, crisis prevention plan, list of providers recommended and available to deliver services post-discharge, list of prescribed medications and their dosages and possible side effects, and treatment recommendations consistent with the service plan of the relevant state agency for children or adolescents who are also DCF involved. - The family's natural supports, functional strengths, interests and skills will be explored and incorporated into the discharge plan to insure that the child's/adolescent's and family's needs are addressed in a comprehensive and strength based manner.
 Additionally, the treatment team member will document all efforts related to ensuring a smooth transition to the next service (if any), including the child's/adolescent's and family/guardian's active participation in discharge planning.
-Aftercare appointments are scheduled within 7 days of discharge. - Physician/APRN participation in ongoing team meetings is required.
-Medication management appointments are held at clinically appropriate frequencies with the child/adolescent and with input from the guardian/family.
+Aftercare appointments are scheduled within 7 days of discharge.